-The San Diego Chargers are staying put for at least another year after announcing the team won't exercise the termination clause in its Qualcomm Stadium lease.
+The San Diego Chargers won't be moving to Los Angeles in 2015, as the team announced Tuesday that it has elected not to exercise the termination clause in its Qualcomm Stadium lease.

 The statement from Mark Fabiani, special counsel to Chargers president Dean Spanos, said the team will instead "continue to work toward a permanent stadium solution in San Diego."
 The Chargers have declined to exercise the termination clause in every year since 2007.